-Turn up your nose to the likes of Ikea, Fantastic or Freedom Furniture and Domain because the sophisticated gentleman, the glorious bastard, the suave don cannot (will not) surround himself and his abode with anything less than the best, most unique pieces of furniture available.
+Turn up your nose to the likes of Ikea, Fantastic or Freedom Furniture and Domain because the sophisticated gentleman, the glorious bastard, the suave don, cannot (and will not), surround himself and his abode with anything less than the best, most unique pieces of furniture available.

 Macleay On Manning

 The A-list of interior design brands can be found within the trendy walls of Macleay on Manning.
 Looking for a classic leather sofa?
 No problem.
-Hoping to secure a more abstract piece, or classic pop art like a print from Andy Warhol?
+Hoping to secure a more abstract piece, or classic pop art print from Andy Warhol?
 They’ve got it covered.

-1/85 Macleay St, Potts Point, (02) 9331 4100, macleayonmanning
+Address: 1/85 Macleay Street, Potts Point, 2011

 Marketed to the ‘architectural and design community’, this Sydney store is Aussie-owned.
 Living Edge is the epitome of refined elegance, with classic Eames pieces and modern local designs sitting side-by-side.
 Trick out your home with a table from German handcrafters e15, a retro George Nelson coconut chair, a few uber-cool stools from Sydney-designer Trent Jansen and a plush and sturdy handmade Scandinavian rug courtesy of Denmark’s Fabula Living.